SketchingDev/sketchingdev.github.io/blog/_posts/2022-03-15-automate-testing-genesys-web-messenger.md

 <img src="{{ page.image-base }}/web-messenger-conversation.png" width="340" alt="Web Messenger Conversation">

-The test-script for such as simple bot is equally as simple:
+The test-script for such as simple bot is equally simple:
 ```yaml
 # test-script.yaml